MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-get-started.md

 ## Set up authentication
 > [!IMPORTANT]
 > This should be used as quick start developer experience.
-For production purpose use
+For production purposes, use
 > [ADAL](https://github.com/AzureAD/azure-activedirectory-library-for-python) or your own credentials system.
 > Any change to your CLI configuration will impact the SDK execution.